romka516/SmartPomodoroPlanner/README.md

 # Automated Study Planner using Pomodoro Technique

 This project aims to provide an automated study planner based on the Pomodoro technique, while also keeping track of study time for different subjects.
-It utilizes automatic data visualization tools such as tables and graphs to present the study information effectively.
+It utilizes automatic data visualization tools such as PivotTable to present the study information effectively.

 ## Features
 - Automatic study plan generation based on the Pomodoro technique